PenghuiMi/Python-Practices/README.md

-# Python-Projects-For-Beginner
+# Python-Practices
-Interesting python projects for beginner to practice python programming
+Python projects for python daily practice.
+Solutions are attached via separate file.
+Anyone is welcome to add new projects and share the solutions to the existing/new projects.

 - *Project 1:* personal contact information QR code generator